vincenthahaut/FLASH-Seq/README.md

 * variant_calling
 * R/UMI_and_strandInvasion
 	* Scripts related to the strand-invasion analysis.
-	* filterInvasionEventsfromBAM.R: script to remove suspected strand-invasion events.
+	* filterInvasionEventsfromBAM.R: remove suspected strand-invasion events from BAM file.
 * R/archive_first_draft_to_keep
 	* Legacy code used in the first draft.
 * R/extended_files